Armand Larive Middle School

 In 2012 the show returned as a class elective in a completely revamped format.
 With 30 students, one camera, and one microphone, the new ALTV premiered on January 30, 2012, making its worldwide debut on SchoolTube.
 These weekly shows were primarily a mixture of school announcements, news stories, and 'skits.'

-In January 2013, ALTV joined U.S. Education TV and became an affiliate of the Student Television Network (STN).
-In March 2013, ALMS was recognized as Best Middle School with a $5,000 award from U.S. Education TV.
+In January 2013, ALTV joined ESE Networks (formerly U.S. Education TV) and became an affiliate of the Student Television Network (STN).
+In March 2013, ALMS was recognized as Best Middle School with a $5,000 award from ESE Networks.
 This award money was used to upgrade equipment to prepare for livestreaming.
 ALTV's first live program over the internet took place on May 28, 2013.

-In late 2013, the ALTV show became more structured.
-Skits were phased out and a greater emphasis was placed on storytelling.
-Gradually, 'ALTV' became 'ALTV News,' and the school announcements were moved to the new 'Morning Announcements' program.
+In late 2013, skits were phased out and a greater emphasis was placed on news and storytelling.
+Eventually, 'ALTV' became 'ALTV News,' and the school announcements were moved to the new 'Morning Announcements' program.
 In addition, ALTV began to livestream home athletic events, including a few high school games.
-Today, ALTV livestreams more than 70 events or 100 hours of programming per year.
+Today, ALTV livestreams more than 30 events or 30 hours of programming per year.

-In March 2016, 11 ALTV students attended the STN Convention in Atlanta.
-This was the first time ALTV had participated in the convention since joining STN in 2013.
-In April 2016, ALTV moved its programming from U.S. Education TV to the new ESE Networks platform.
+In September 2016, ALTV received the bronze medal in STN's Craft Achievement Contest.
+In March 2017, 12 ALTV students attended the STN Convention in Anaheim, California, receiving second honorable mention in the Anchor Team Contest.
+This was the second time ALTV had participated in the convention since joining STN in 2013.

-If you would like more information on ALTV, please contact us.
+If you have any comments on our programming or would like more information on ALTV, please contact us.